NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ![image](https://user-images.githubusercontent.com/107522496/197999459-2974367f-28e2-4c51-9fb1-84a633e63777.png)

 So, this is how we redirect standard error.
-Either redirecting it to a file or appendinng it to a file.
+Either redirecting it to a file or appending it to a file.

 ---